 When you have a craft business, you take additional risks and assets compared to being employed.
 Whether a customer trips inside at your booth during a craft show, your equipment malfunctions or is stolen, you'll be responsible for the costs associated with it.

 When your craft business has insurance, the insurance will kick in and cover these expenses until it has reached its limits.
 For just a small monthly fee, your business and personal assets are protected from the many known and unknown incidents.

 Opening a craft business comes with many risks.
 Here are some of those:

 Every business has unique needs and insurance can differ widely on the level of risks.
 Typically, an insurance company will determine the type of business you have, the number of employees and the insurance needed before they can give you a quote for your craft business.
 Without taking these into account, here's the average cost of the most common insurance you need for your business:

-What Craft Businesses Are All About:
+What are Craft Businesses all about?